benjsicam/nodejs-graphql-microservices/README.md

-# Node Graphql + gRPC microservices
+# Node GraphQL + gRPC microservices

 This project is a [monorepo](https://gomonorepo.org/) containing a [GraphQL](https://graphql.org/) API gateway with [gRPC](https://grpc.io/) back-end microservices all written in Node.js.
 This project is mainly used for learning/trial purposes only.